Universal Robust Regression via Maximum Mean Discrepancy: Numerical experiments

 and construct the dataset $d_N^0$ by simulating $N=5\,000$ independent observations using

 where $\theta_0=(\beta_0 ,\gamma_0 ,\sigma_0,\rho_0)$ with

-Remark that the model we consider here assumes that the outcome equation depends only on the first $d/2$ components of $X_i^0$ while the selection equation depends only on the last $d/2$ components of $X_i^0$, so that the total number of parameter to estimate is $d+2=10$.
+The model we consider here assumes that the outcome equation depends only on the first $d/2$ components of $X_i^0$ while the selection equation depends only on the last $d/2$ components of $X_i^0$, so that the total number of parameter to estimate is $d+2=10$.
+For $n\leq N$ and $\epsilon>0$ the contaminated dataset $d_n$ is constructed as explained in Section \ref{sub:sim_setup}, with $y_i^c=y_i$ and $x_i^c$ such that $x^c_{ij}=x_{ij}$ for all $j>1$ and such that $x_{i1}^c$ is a random draw from the $\mathcal{N}_1(5,1)$ distribution.